The lion’s share of your property’s value is in the land, therefore you should always buy houses rather than apartments.

-It always makes me chuckle when I hear someone talk about the ‘Australian property market’, or the ‘Victorian property market’.
+It always makes me chuckle when I hear someone talk about the ‘Australian property market’, or the ‘New South Wales property market’.

-In fact, digging deeper and even referring to the ‘Melbourne property market’ is a fallacy.
+In fact, digging deeper and even referring to the ‘Sydney property market’ or the “Brisbane property market” is a fallacy.

-You see…Melbourne is comprised of dozens of suburbs, and each one operates with different supply and demand drivers and varying fundamentals, which combine to determine the performance of that specific market.
+You see…each of our capital cities is comprised of dozens of suburbs, and each one operates with different supply and demand drivers and varying fundamentals, which combine to determine the performance of that specific market.

 To drill down even further, within each suburb there are varying factors related to location that can impact a property’s value.